The information that follows has been designed to help Type 1, Severity Class 2 claimants understand where they are in the process.

 Answer: Yes.
 We have no idea how much funding we will get from the first installment of the $12 per homeowner policy surcharge, which we expect to get in June of this year.
 We also don’t know when we will get our next $20 million from the CT Bond Commission.
-We expect to get our next $20 million at some point after July 1, but we simply don’t know when.
-That’s why the wait may be longer than expected for Severity Class 2s.
+We expect to get our next $20 million at some point after July 1, 2020 but we simply don’t know when.
+That’s why the wait is going to be longer than expected for Severity Class 2s.

 Question: But I thought you already got money from the $12 per policyholder surcharge?